-What it’s really like to work at the Met Gala, according to the Galway girl who has done it several times
+What it’s like to work at the Met Gala, according to the Galway girl who has done it several times

-As Met Gala anticipation hits fever pitch, we talk to Galway girl Michaela O’Shaughnessy, Senior Social Manager at Glamour, who will be working on the red carpet of New York’s Metropolitan Museum of Modern Art tonight
+As Met Gala anticipation hits fever pitch, we talk to Galway girl Michaela O’Shaughnessy, previously a Senior Social Manager at Glamour, who worked several times on the red carpet of New York’s Metropolitan Museum of Modern Art.

 The Met Gala is widely regarded as the ‘Fashion Oscars’, with a guest list that includes the world’s most illustrious stars.

 But while the glamour is intoxicating as we scroll through red carpet coverage on social media, it can be almost overwhelming to be working at the event on the night in question.
-One person who will be there, busy creating content from New York’s Metropolitan Museum of Modern Art, is Galway-native Michaela O’Shaughnessy, a digital media whizz who holds the title of Senior Social Manager at major Condé Nast publication, Glamour.
+One person who has been there, busy creating content from New York’s Metropolitan Museum of Modern Art, is Galway-native Michaela O’Shaughnessy, a digital media whizz who once held the title of Senior Social Manager at major Condé Nast publication, Glamour.

-With two Met Galas already under her belt (or rather, under her glitzy ball gown) thanks to her tenure at sister publication Teen Vogue, she now has the whole thing down to a finely tuned operation.
+With several Met Galas under her belt (or rather, under her glitzy ball gown) thanks to her tenure at sister publication Teen Vogue, she has the whole thing down to a finely tuned operation.

 Below, Michaela divulges her favourite elements of the star-studded night, flying the flag for Irish design and what working at the event really entails.